-- 9.212 For WFD, a cumulative effects assessment has been carried out for the Thames Water WRMP24 BVP options.
-The cumulative effects assessment aims to identify and assess any additional, cumulative risk of deterioration in WFD status on water bodies caused by activities from multiple options taking place within them. - 9.213 All water bodies scoped in and assessed for each option at Level 1 are compiled, in addition to information on major planning developments or allocations (hereafter referred to as planning projects) situated within a 500m buffer of these options.
+9.228 For WFD, a cumulative effects assessment has been carried out for the Thames Water WRMP24 BVP options.
+The cumulative effects assessment aims to identify and assess any additional, cumulative risk of deterioration in WFD status on water bodies caused by activities from multiple options taking place within them.

+- 9.229 All water bodies scoped in and assessed for each option at Level 1 are compiled, in addition to information on major planning developments or allocations (hereafter referred to as planning projects).
 From here an intra-plan and inter-plan effects assessment is undertaken using this information.
-Methodology for each assessment is outlined in Appendix D. - 9.214 The results of these assessments are available in summary in Sections 10 and 11 and in detail in Appendix D.
+Methodology for each assessment is outlined in Appendix D. - 9.230 The results of these assessments are available in summary in Sections 10 and 11 and in detail in Appendix D.